msft-davidlee/az-functions-aks/README.md

 5. On your local machine, let's start running the load test.
 Be sure to run the command from the root of this git repo. ``` $report = .\Test\LoadTest.ps1 -Seconds 60 -Intensity 10 -TestApi todo;$report ```
 6. To watch for running pods, run the following command ``` kubectl get pods -o=name --field-selector=status.phase=Running -n app --watch ```
 7. To observe the HPA in action, run ``` kubectl describe hpa -n app ``` For a simple version, run ``` kubectl get hpa -n app ```
 8. Now, you can start experimenting with running a few more load tests with varying intensity and time.
+9. You can also review the insights view of your AKS cluster as well as Storage insights for how the "db" is handling your load.
+Azure Storage can scale really well and this shows the power of serverless.
+10. When you click on the IP address itself, you will also be able to redirect to Prometheus to view the requests.
+Try the following command to see the load: ``` rate(nginx_ingress_controller_requests[1m]) ```
+11. Lastly, because you have configured your local DNS via host file, you should be able to hit this endpoint and see your function running http://contosoapi.com

 ## About the Load Test
 The load test will perform either a ping test or invoke a todo where an actual todo payload is created in the storage account.
 Please review following parameters: